VIHAANDAYALiot/Gurugram-AirQuality-IoT/README.md

  Setup Instructions
 1. Upload `arduino-code/mq135_led.ino` to your Arduino.
-2. Connect the circuit as shown in the README diagram (coming soon).
+2. Connect the circuit as shown in the README diagram (not made yet)
 3. Open Serial Monitor to test readings.
-4. Set up the RobotNinja API to view your data online.
+4. Set up the RoboNinja API to view your data online.

  Dashboard Links
 - App: Ill make it soon